RHELQE/Platform-CI/MVP/README.md

 	 The default trigger (in the form of jms-selector) is for official brew builds.

-	 You can uncomment another following jms-selector to enable different trigger accordingly.

   - `shell`

      THE key part of your job.
 Fill in the commands you are using for submitting tests into Beaker.